arthur-parmentier/soundpainting-signs-gestures-recognition/Readme.md

 _For now, this is the only valid procedure.
 It has some additional requirements, including Max/MSP that is not free, but with which I am building this app._

-1. Install Max/MSP (lastest version) https://cycling74.com/
+1. Install Max/MSP (latest version) https://cycling74.com/
 2. _For use with Kinect input_ Install Processing https://processing.org/ and launch the "simpleKinect" scripts in the "Utilities" folder.
 3. Download/clone this repository
 4. Go to the "Main_patch" folder and load the lastest version of the patcher into Max/MSP (.maxpat)